chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

-There is a [proposal](https://github.com/dotnet/csharplang/blob/master/proposals/nullable-reference-types.md) to add nullable reference types to C#, nevertheless it won't render this type obsolete; even if they look similar, they carry different semantics.
+There is a [proposal](https://github.com/dotnet/csharplang/blob/master/proposals/nullable-reference-types.md) to add nullable reference types to C#, nevertheless it won't render this type obsolete; even if they look similar, they satisfy different needs.

 #### Construction / Deconstruction
-A `Maybe<T>` object exists in two states, it either contains a value or it does
+A `Maybe<T>` object exists in two states, it either contains a value or it does not.
+The constructor being private, to create a new instance, you use the static factory method `Maybe.Of` or the static property `Maybe<T>.None`:
-not:
 ```csharp
 var some = Maybe.Of("value");
 var none = Maybe<string>.None;